No, this is not a salacious sex scandal, but an indictment of the contemporary media.

-So I got hold of various books on the subject, one of which – I suspect Journalism Made Simple – said that the job opened the door to a much wider range of people than virtually any other career and was probably the only one in the world where you could meet a president in the morning and a prostitute in the afternoon.
+I duly got hold of various books on the subject, one of which – I suspect Journalism Made Simple – said that the job opened the door to a much wider range of people than virtually any other career and was probably the only one in the world where you could meet a president in the morning and a prostitute in the afternoon.

-And yet, the appalling reporting, analysis and commentary in the last few years and the astonishment at Brexit and the rise of nationalism-cum-populism across Europe and the United States show that the Western media, along with the political and academic elite, have now almost totally forgotten how to do their job.
+And yet, the appalling reporting, analysis and commentary in the last few years and the astonishment at Brexit and the rise of nationalism-cum-populism across Europe and the United States show that the Western media, along with the political and academic elite, have totally forgotten how to do their job.